New Civil Rights Legal Fellows Join Brandeis Center’s Growing Staff

-Launch of UPenn Law School Chapter February 5, 2014
+Launch of Northeastern Law School Chapter March 19, 2014

-The Louis D. Brandeis Center for Human Rights Under Law is happy to announce the launch of its first Ivy League law student chapter at University of Pennsylvania Law School, located in Philadelphia.
+The Louis D. Brandeis Center for Human Rights Under Law is happy to announce the launch of its Northeastern law student chapter, located in Boston.
 The law school chapter initiative is the newest phase in the Brandeis Center’s campaign against campus anti- Semitism.

 Review of Jewish Identity and Civil Rights in America